10 Common Signs of a Blown Head Gasket

 10. Loose pressure radiator cap

-All these are reasons why your car could be overheating.
-If your engine overheats and it’s not been fixed on time then it will lead to damaging the head gasket.
+All these are reason why your car could be overheating.
+If your engine overheats and its not been fixed on time then it will lead to damaging the head gasket.

 Read Also